ryancramerdesign/PageEditLockFields/README.md

 ## Please note

-The first ersion of this module was released on November 10th, 2023.
+The first version of this module was released on November 10th, 2023.
 Please consider it in a beta test state until Januarary 2024.
 Any issues will be resolved as they are reported.
 While in a beta test state, you should test the features of this module in a development environment before using in a